langroid/langroid/docs/tutorials/local-llm-setup.md

 ## Harder: with oobabooga
-Unlike Ollama, oobabooga provides an OpenAI-API-compatible API server, see https://github.com/oobabooga/text-generation-webui for installation and model-download instructions.
+Like Ollama, oobabooga provides an OpenAI-API-compatible API server, but the setup is significantly more involved.
+See https://github.com/oobabooga/text-generation-webui for installation and model-download instructions.

 Once you have finished the installation, you can spin up the server for an LLM using